Reviewing Blue Bird (BLBD) & Miller Industries (MLR)

-Blue Bird (NASDAQ:BLBD) and Miller Industries (NYSE:MLR) are both small-cap auto/tires/trucks companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their dividends, valuation, earnings, analyst recommendations, institutional ownership, profitability and risk.
+Blue Bird (NASDAQ:BLBD) and Miller Industries (NYSE:MLR) are both small-cap auto/tires/trucks companies, but which is the better stock?
+We will compare the two businesses based on the strength of their dividends, earnings, profitability, institutional ownership, risk, valuation and analyst recommendations.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Blue Bird and Miller Industries, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Blue Bird and Miller Industries, as reported by MarketBeat.com.

 |Sell Ratings